StudioEtrange/docker-volume-bindfs/README.md

 This is a fork of https://github.com/lebokus/docker-volume-bindfs

 * support multiple volume with same mount points
-* can choose version of bindfs (consult available version from [here](https://github.com/StudioEtrange/stella/blob/5f9b6720cc76b6a8bde9495696e336ae212dc0a9/nix/pool/feature-recipe/feature_bindfs.sh)
 * add more info and clean build process
 * resolve bindfs defunct process each time a volume is destroyed
 * isolate bindfs-state.json state file for each plugin version
+* make concurrent usage of the plugin more robust to be used in a context with a lot operation of volume
+* when building can choose a version of bindfs to build (consult available version from [here](https://github.com/StudioEtrange/stella/blob/0b7f32a1a1d36248333f5a9ac6b9aefdaa9faffc/nix/pool/feature-recipe/feature_bindfs.sh).
+Require libfuse-dev.

 ## Usage